1990s United Kingdom local government reform: Scotland

 The previous system in Scotland had been the regions and districts.
 These were quite unbalanced in terms of population – the Strathclyde region had nineteen districts and over two million people, whereas the Borders region had four districts and only 100,000 people.

 The Act established 29 new 'council areas', and retained the three Island Councils.
-Variance in population was much less in the council areas, with just over half a million in the largest authority, City of Glasgow, compared to 50,000 in the smallest on the mainland, Clackmannanshire.
+Variance in population was much less in the council areas, with just over half a million in the largest council area, Glasgow City, compared to 50,000 in the smallest on the mainland, Clackmannanshire.
 These are however outliers, and only six are outside the range 75,000 to 250,000.

 In some cases the names of traditional counties were revived as administrative areas, although often with vastly different borders.

 Wales

 In Wales the existing system was replaced with a new single-tier system, of counties and county boroughs, the only difference between them now being the name (and the councils of Cardiff, Swansea and Newport are styled as cities).

 The 1974 reform in Wales had abandoned use of the names of the historic counties of Wales as local government areas.
 This was partially reversed in 1996, with Anglesey, Carmarthenshire, Cardiganshire, Denbighshire, Flintshire, Monmouthshire and Pembrokeshire all reappearing as local government areas, although not necessarily with their traditional borders.

 The names and areas of the administrative counties abolished in 1996 remained in use (with modifications) as the preserved counties of Wales for purposes such as Lieutenancy.